-Many job functions are narrowly-focused specialties, but some people prefer a wider view of an organization's operation.
-Project coordinators, or similar positions such as logisticians and project managers, tend to have the kind of comprehensive involvement in a project that can give you the satisfaction of seeing an idea through from planning to implementation.
+A project coordinator provides a wider view of an organization.
+As a result, project coordinators or similar positions such as logisticians and project managers, tend to have the kind of comprehensive involvement in a project that can give you the satisfaction of seeing an idea through from planning to implementation.

 Accomplishing this requires a broad range of skills, including personnel management, budgeting, and logistics.
 If you think you can bring several elements together to work towards a common goal, then a career as a project coordinator might be a good fit for you.